Skip to main content

 Herons and Egrets

-The Florida Sandhill Crane is a native, permanent resident breeding population of cranes consisting of 4-5 thousand individuals that range from the Okefenokee Swamp in Georgia to the Florida Everglades.
-Greater Sandhill cranes (Grus canadensis tabida) migrate here from the northern U.S. and Canada for the winter but nest in the Great Lakes region.
+Sandhill Cranes in Florida consist of two groups, there is a native, permanent resident population of cranes consisting of 4-5 thousand individuals that range from the Okefenokee Swamp in Georgia to the Florida Everglades.
+The second group - Greater Sandhill cranes (Grus canadensis tabida) migrate here from the northern U.S. and Canada for the winter, but nest in the Great Lakes region.

-Nesting in shallow marshes, Sandhill cranes construct a nest about two feet thick from aquatic vegetation, moss, and grasses into a platform that rises above the surrounding water level usually laying two eggs, sometimes one and rarely three.
-Both parents contribute to nest building and rearing the chicks.
-Able to leave the nest within 24 hours after hatching and foraging with the parents chicks stay with the parents for 9-10 months.
-Sandhill cranes have lost about 37% of suitable habitat in Florida, mainly due to wetland drainage and development.
+Sandhill cranes construct a nest from vegetation, moss, and grasses forming a mound, laying 1-3 eggs with both parents contributing to nest building and rearing the chicks.
+Able to leave the nest within 24 hours after hatching, the chicks stay with the parents for about 9-10 months, foraging with the parents and developing survival skills.
+Sandhill cranes have lost about 37% of suitable habitat in Florida due to wetland drainage and development.

 Green Heron - Butorides virescens